jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * We will need to do some social media posts to get the wordout.

+* We need to define the bug bounty policy/rules and scope.

+* Setup a simple website bounty.decred.org which will contain information about the program,rules and scope.

-* Setup a "Thank you" page in the "decred.org" website to publicly appreciate the people who have found valid vulnerabilities.
+* Setup a "Thank you" page in the "bounty.decred.org" website to publicly appreciate the people who have found valid vulnerabilities.

-* Later we can also look into custom swag gift's (Maybe in the next proposal after 6 months) eg: A customized decred jacket; t-shirts etc
+* (Future) Later we can also look into custom swag gift's (Maybe in the next proposal after 6 months) eg: A customized decred jacket; t-shirts etc

 **Who:**

-* I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.Hence I nominate myself as "validator" to this project.
+* I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.
+I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.
+Hence I nominate myself as "validator" to this project.

 * Welcome any other decred members/contractors who have been vetted to join in on this.